GLIMPSE OF ONE LIFE

 One night after alcohol indulgence, while attending Business College, I could have lost one of my hands that I am using in typing this autobiography.
 I apparently did not care for the reflection of myself in a storefront window and hit it with my fist.

-I found out later that the upper part of the huge window had fallen downward, which could have easily sliced my hand off, had providence not intervened.
+I found out later that the upper part of the huge window had fallen downward, which could have easily sliced my hand off, had providence had intervened.
 As one reflects on the past one has to be thankful there is someone mightier, than ourselves, who is watching out for us whether we appreciate it or not.

 After Business College